Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 The Western toad is a species of toad native to the western regions of the United States and Canada.

 This toad is huge and brown.
-It has a skin covered in warts and spends most of its time underground or buried beneath rocks.
+Its skin is covered in warts, and spends most of its time underground or buried beneath rocks.

-The Western toad eats several different kinds of insects, including butterflies, in its diet.
-To digest their food more easily, they will consume the legs and wings of their prey.
+The Western toad eats several different kinds of insects, including butterflies.
+To digest their food more easily, they consume the legs and wings of their prey.

 15. American Toad